 If you are trekking through the whole of south east Asia for 6 months, then you are far more likely to catch a travel related illness or disease than if you are simply staying in Singapore on an extended layover.
 So therefore the chances of you needing vaccinations for the longer trip are much higher.

-Climate can also be a pretty big factor in disease risk assessment, and to some extent the time you are going as well.
+Climate can also be a pretty big factor in disease risk assessment, and to some extent the time of year you are going as well.

-Mosquito borne diseases such as Japanese encephalitis for example are often not considered a high risk in many areas, but the risk does increase in lowland tropical areas in the wet or rainy season because those are the conditions that mosquitoes love, and the risk will decrease in cooler, temperate areas in the mountains, because mosquitoes aren’t as prevalent.
+Mosquito borne diseases such as Japanese encephalitis for example are often not considered a high risk in many areas despite the potential severity of the disease, but the risk does increase in lowland tropical areas in the wet or rainy season because those are the conditions that mosquitoes love, and the risk will decrease in cooler, temperate areas in the mountains, because mosquitoes aren’t as prevalent.

 Meningococcal Meningitis outbreaks on the other hand usually occur during the dry season in the African Meningitis Belt, so if you are travelling during that time, your risk will increase and so will your chances of needing the vaccine.

 That’s right, even the way you travel can have a significant impact on your chances of contracting a vaccine preventable disease or not.
-Backpacking on a budget through the far reaches of Mali and Burkina Faso will greatly increase your exposure to certain illnesses than you would get staying in a luxury hotel in the Canary islands for a week.
+Backpacking on a budget and sleeping in campsites through the far reaches of Mali and Burkina Faso will greatly increase your exposure to certain illnesses than you would get staying in a luxury hotel in the Canary islands for a week.

 Have you gone to see a travel nurse months in advance or like many travellers have you left everything until three days before you travel?